 How Power Zones Are Used in Training

 In every TrainerRoad training plan, time spent in different zones varies across the cycling season.
-The Base phase builds long-lasting, general purpose fitness through time spent mostly in aerobic zones.
+The Base phase builds long-lasting, general-purpose fitness through time spent mostly in aerobic zones.
 Build and Specialty phases add more high-intensity anaerobic efforts to develop the specific abilities you’ll need on race day.

 Within a training plan, some workouts target more than one energy system, while others focus solely on one level of intensity.
 Riding at each zone sends a distinct adaptive signal to the body, and some of these signals work best in isolation, while others can be mutually beneficial.
 As an example, some workouts begin with hard efforts in the VO2 Max zone, and then follow with a longer, Endurance effort.
-These zones compliment each other, whereas VO2 Max efforts before Anaerobic sprints, for instance, would serve to weaken each other’s effect.
+These zones complement each other, whereas VO2 Max efforts before Anaerobic sprints, for instance, would serve to weaken each other’s effect.

 Cycling Power Zones in Summary

 Power Zones describe the body’s response to cycling at changing intensities.
 Cycling effort occurs on a continuum, with small increases gradually shifting energy system demands.
 Power Zones quantify this continuum in a way that is both reflective of physiology and applicable to training.
 By carefully balancing time spent in each zone, TrainerRoad makes your training as effective as possible, maximizing your gains and minimizing the effects of fatigue.